-Nothing beats soft, fluffy homemade cinnamon rolls.
-These quick and easy, eggless cinnamon rolls are made with refrigerator dough!
-There's no fancy equipment needed, no kneading, and no mess.
-Just a few simple steps and you and your family will be devouring the best vegan cinnamon rolls slathered with lemony cream cheese frosting!
+Nothing beats soft and fluffy homemade vegan cinnamon rolls.
+This quick and easy, cinnamon roll recipe is made with refrigerator bread dough!
+There's no fancy equipment, no kneading, and no mess.
+Just a few simple steps and you and your family will be devouring the best cinnamon rolls slathered with lemon cream cheese frosting!

-- Be sure your room temperature butter is soft (but not melted) before starting (you don't want to tear the dough).
+- Be sure your non-dairy butter is room temperature before starting - you don't want to tear the dough.

-- Twist off a piece of refrigerator dough about the size of a melon (larger or smaller depending on how many cinnamon rolls you're making).
-Then shape, proof, and bake the rolls.
-That's it!
+- Twist off a piece of refrigerator dough about the size of a melon (larger or smaller depending if you are making a big or small batch).

 - Smear the dough evenly with the soften vegan butter then sprinkle with the cinnamon sugar filling.